 Threat modeling 101

-To cut a long story short, you need to think about your opponents.
+You need to think about your opponents.
 Consider four points:

 Good practices for modern credential management

 After talking about different factors, common problems, and your threat model, we look at activities regarding credential management.
-The following are activities that reoccur all the time:

 - Generate credentials

 “What to do” each time depends on the factor (as discussed at the beginning).
 Let’s look at good practices to manage the three factors accordingly.

 Something you have or own includes SIM cards, credit cards, and security tokens.

 - Generate credentials: Generate your secrets on the device (e.g., security token, smart card) if possible.
 Security devices come with an isolated environment, keeping the secret secure.